cemrekaraoglan/ifc-rasterization/README.md

 - Visualization: The code provides a visualization of the point cloud and the 3D grid, allowing users to visually inspect and verify the processed model.

 In essence, this study offers a computational solution to efficiently process, analyze, and visualize large BIM models, addressing the challenges of reliability, performance bottlenecks, and grid size optimization.
-This contributes to the broader goal of enhancing the utilization of BIM models in the AEC industry.
+This contributes to the broader goal of enhancing the utilization of IFC models in the AEC industry.

 ## Dependencies